 Paying for Repairs or Damages Suffered

-After closing, you are still responsible financially for paying for any of the consequences experienced by the buyers from your not disclosing problems with your Belleville house before selling.
-If a repair is needed, for example, a discovery of unpermitted work you performed, it means you’ll likely be paying for the tear-out and replacement to make it right, along with the permitting fees you were trying to save.
-Similarly, if medical treatment should be necessary because of a health hazard, the hospital bills will be yours as well.
+It’s important to remember that even after the closing, you may still be responsible for any financial consequences that buyers experience due to your failure to disclose problems with your Belleville house before selling.
+If a repair is needed, such as the discovery of unpermitted work you performed, you may be responsible for paying for the tear-out and replacement to make it right, along with any permitting fees you were trying to save.

 Likewise, if there is a health hazard on the property that you failed to disclose, and the buyers require medical treatment, you may be responsible for paying their hospital bills.
 These costs can add up quickly and can be a significant financial burden, so it’s essential to disclose any potential issues with your property before selling it.
 If you’re unsure about what to disclose, working with a reputable real estate agent or selling directly to a company like Cardinal Creek Properties can be helpful.
 Our team has extensive experience in the real estate industry and can help you navigate the disclosure process and ensure that you’re fully protected from potential legal or financial consequences.
 At Cardinal Creek Properties, we prioritize transparency and honesty in all our dealings, and we’re committed to helping you sell your home quickly and efficiently while protecting your financial interests.
 So if you’re looking to sell your property in Belleville, contact us today to learn more about our services and how we can help you get the best deal for your property.